Draper Spark!Lab is open on Wednesday—Sunday from 11:00 a.m. until 4:00 p.m.; Closed Monday—Tuesday.

 - Market the invention (Sell It)

-The central Spark!Lab experience is the Invention Hub where visitors can sketch, create, try, tweak, and sell their invention idea.
+The central Draper Spark!Lab experience is the Invention Hub where visitors can sketch, create, try, tweak, and sell their invention idea.
 Stocked with a wide range of tools and materials, the Invention Hub provides the platform for visitors to work through the invention process from start to finish.
-Facilitated by Spark!Lab staff and volunteers, this activity features a specific invention challenge and asks visitors to create a prototype.
+Facilitated by Draper Spark!Lab staff and volunteers, this activity features a specific invention challenge and asks visitors to create a prototype.
 Once finished, visitors may test and tweak their prototype, and then round out their visit by pitching their idea: explaining their invention process, what makes their invention unique, and how they plan to market it.
-Visitors are invited to take their invention with them, or leave it on display in Spark!Lab to inspire others.
+Visitors are invited to take their invention with them, or leave it on display in Draper Spark!Lab to inspire others.

 In addition to the Hub, visitors can partake in a variety of tabletop activities that offer opportunities to explore invention and innovation in American history and experiment with relevant concepts.
 Activities are designed to engage visitors of varying ages, interests, and abilities, with challenges ranging from simple to complex.

-When children enter Spark!Lab, they can also receive an Inventor’s Notebook, which includes worksheets to complete as they participate in different activities.
-Much like inventors document their work as they invent, children can document their time and experience in Spark!Lab.
+When children enter Draper Spark!Lab, they can also receive an Inventor’s Notebook, which includes worksheets to complete as they participate in different activities.
+Much like inventors document their work as they invent, children can document their time and experience in Draper Spark!Lab.